nordali/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a post-doctoral research associate for the Snapp Lab at Michigan State University (MSU).
-My research focuses on identifying sustainable agricultural practices with a focus on smallholder farming systems in Sub-Saharan Africa.
-My PhD research focused on maize-legume cropping systems in Tanzania at different scales taking an interdisciplinary approach to evaluating legume production through integrating field trials, on-farm assessments, and current extension systems.
-Check out my work below and feel free to reach out with collaboration ideas!
+I’m a research fellow in the Blesh Lab at the University of Michigan - School for Environment and Sustainability (SEAS).
+My current research focuses on investigating crop productivity and soil nutrient cycling in perennial agricultural systems.
+Specifically I lead a field experiment looking at the effects of intercropping perennial legumes with a novel perennial wheat crop to assess the effects of legumes on perennial wheat production and soil health.
+My previous research focused on identifying sustainable agricultural practices with a focus on smallholder farming systems in Sub-Saharan Africa.
+In my PhD work I focused on maize-legume cropping systems in Tanzania at different scales taking an interdisciplinary approach to evaluating legume production through integrating field trials, on-farm assessments, and current extension systems.